 The cost of all the elements needed to perform a certain task to complete a project is called the resource cost.
 This cost includes all the expenses that a company must bear for completing a project.
 It includes the people’s salaries, consumption bills, and costs of equipment and tools.

-There are different kinds of resource costs that could be calculated based on the project type and the resource type:
+There are different kinds that could be calculated based on the project type and the resource type: